Evaluation of faculty

 - Service to the Reed community (and to external communities where relevant) through department and committee work, or through activity that fosters and enhances the quality of the intellectual community.

 Student letters are given careful consideration by the CAT in every personnel decision.
 Student letters are most useful when they present concrete examples to support a judgment and are written as concisely as possible.
 All such letters are retained in the faculty member's file and must be signed.
 They are not routinely distributed to the faculty member.
 If a faculty member wishes to look at the comments, he or she must ask.
 CAT will provide copies from which student signatures and other identifying references have been removed.
 All letters should be sent to the dean of the faculty’s office (Eliot 318).
-A form designed to facilitate the handling of student letters is available there.

 Another component of the evaluation of faculty is the student evaluation of teachers, conducted in each course at the end of the semester or for yearlong courses, at the end of the year.
 At that time students are given an opportunity to write comments that will be read only by the instructor, as well as an opportunity to write letters directly to the CAT, as mentioned above.
 Also, students are asked to complete a questionnaire evaluating their instructors; these responses are processed by the registrar, tabulated by the office of institutional research, and given to the CAT.

 Student input is also encouraged during the selection process for prospective members of the faculty.
-Each faculty search committee is required to provide an opportunity for students to meet with candidates and the committee subsequently takes students’ views into consideration.
+Each faculty search committee is required to provide an opportunity for students to meet with candidates, and the committee subsequently takes students’ views into consideration.